JiggleWigglesnicker/jellyfin-automation/README.md

 # File and Folder Structure for *arr Stack

-This guide provides useful links and explanations for setting up the file and folder structure for the *arr stack.
+This guide provides useful links and explanations for setting up the file and folder structure for the jellyfin server & *arr stack.
 The docker-compose file can be used to immediatly setup a jellyfin and *arr stack env.

 ## Useful Links and Explanations